 At Etex, different types of cement fiber products are produced.
-However EQUITONE [pictura] / EQUITONE [natura] PRO products are produced only on certain production lines.
+However EQUITONE [natura-textura-materia] products are produced only on certain production lines, with no co-products being produced as part of the process.
 Only facility level data were available for electricity use, the use of natural gas, etc. The facility level data have been allocated to the analyzed product using their respective annual production volume (physical relationship), therefore volume allocation is applied.
 Material inputs and outputs which were not available at the product level, such as waste, were allocated similarly, by mass allocation.